+Figure 52: Test Case 25 – Integration testing function for insights - POST page (successful request)

 The integration tests were designed to verify the functionality and integration of key components within the application.
 All test cases passed successfully, indicating that the application's components are integrated correctly and functioning as expected.
 Integration testing helps ensure that the application meets the specified requirements and delivers the intended functionality to end-users.